bradtraversy/property-pulse/README.md

 in our [components/InfoBox.jsx]('components/InfoBox.jsx') we should be using a `<Link />` component instead of a `<a />` tag as here we are navigating the user within our application.

+## Correction: Remove unused **loading** prop from LoadingPage

+In our [app/loading.jsx](app/loading.jsx) `LoadingPage` component we are currently receiving a prop of **loading**, however a loading file compoent doesn't actually receive an props - [source](https://nextjs.org/docs/app/api-reference/file-conventions/loading).
+So we can remove the prop entirely.

 ## License